Mykolas Sleževičius: 13th cabinet and the coup d'état

 The government started work on 15 July 1926.
 Sleževičius was also the minister of justice and the acting minister of foreign affairs on the coalition cabinet with the Social Democratic Party of Lithuania.

 The coalition cabinet took important steps in normalizing the situation in Lithuania.
 The martial law, still in effect in Kaunas and some other locations since the independence, was lifted, political freedoms restored and a broad amnesty for political prisoners was declared.
 The decisions were heavily criticized by the opposition which alleged that the government was playing into the hands of communists and other enemies of the state.
 On November 21, a student demonstration against the perceived "Bolshevization" was forcibly dispersed by the police.

-Allegations of pro-communist stance continued with the signing of the Soviet–Lithuanian Non-Aggression Pact.
-The treaty had been conceived and negotiated by the previous Christian Democratic government of Leonas Bistras, but was signed by Sleževičius, with Christian Democrats voting against.
-The Christian Democrats and the Catholic church was further alienated when the government proposed to cut the salaries for the clergy and the subsidies for Catholic schools as part of the budget for 1927.
+Allegations of pro-communist stances continued with the signing of the Soviet–Lithuanian Non-Aggression Pact.
+The treaty had been conceived and negotiated by the previous Christian Democratic government of Leonas Bistras, but was signed by Sleževičius, with Christian Democrats voting against it.
+The Christian Democrats and the Catholic Church was further alienated when the government proposed to cut the salaries for the clergy and the subsidies for Catholic schools as part of the budget for 1927.

 Cuts to the military were also part of the proposed budget.
 This, together with the alleged inability of the government to tackle the perceived communist threat and the dismissal of many conservative military officers, alienated the military establishment.
 Preparations for the coup began in November 1926.

 In the evening of 16 December, a Soviet diplomat informed Sleževičius about a possible coup the following night, but Sleževičius did not take any actions.
 On the evening of 17 December 1926, during the 60th birthday celebrations for President Grinius, the military executed a coup d'état, taking over central military and government offices and arresting officials.
 Colonel Povilas Plechavičius invited Smetona, a Nationalist who had been aware of the coup beforehand, to take over as the president.
 Sleževičius resigned as the prime minister and Grinius was forced to appoint Voldemaras, another Nationalist figure, as his replacement.
 Grinius soon resigned and the Seimas, based on the votes of the Christian Democrats, elected Smetona as the new president.
 While initially maintaining the façade of constitutionality, Smetona dismissed the Third Seimas in April 1927, not calling for fresh elections for more than 9 years.